Art & Design

 Extension class for Visual Art students, based around a series of gallery trips, studio visits and meetings with contemporary artists, and designers.

 Make music on Wednesday afternoons with student bands.
-All instruments and voices welcome!
+Our College Funk Band rehearse and perform cover versions of rock, soul and dance classics.

 Programme of events and activities for students of Chemistry A level to extend their understanding and appreciation of the subject.